EntityGraphQL/EntityGraphQL/README.md

 - Implement more of the GraphQL query spec (See issues)
 - fix GetMethodContext() in methodProvider
 - Add logging options
-- A way to "plug-in" security - examples
-- A way to "plug-in" other logic - examples
 - Auto generate schema documentation page
 - Add paging support (from graphql?)
 - Support integration into security for controlling data access